NEXT COMPETITION IN WILL BE HELD IN 2024

 Osborne Organ Competition

-The competition stresses both repertoire performance and the artful and inspiring leadership of congregational song.
+The Osborne Organ Competition stresses both repertoire performance and the artful and inspiring leadership of congregational song.

 Past Winners